EU sues Hungary and Poland over LGBTQ discrimination | DW | 15.07.2021

 Hungary has faced wide condemnation from the European Union since its parliament passed a law that bans information about LGBTQ issues for minors.

-In September last year, more than 100 Polish regions have declared themselves so-called "LGBTQ-ideology-free zones," sparking wide criticism across the bloc.
+In Poland, more than 100 regions have declared themselves "LGBTQ-ideology-free zones," sparking wide criticism across the bloc.

 "Europe will never allow parts of our society to be stigmatized," the European Commission said on Twitter.